datacommonsorg/data/scripts/us_epa/superfund/site_and_funding_status/README.md

     ```shell
     python3 process_sites_fundingStatus.py
     ```
+    The `fundingStatus` dataset requires a StatisticalVariable definition, which is found in the [statvar.mcf](statvar.mcf) file.

     > using the argument `--help` with any of the above commands lists the different command line arguments that is expected.